tyler-utah/AlloyForwardProgress/artifact/README.md

 is guaranteed to terminate under various progress models.
 Here we describe how to install CADP, and how to run our scripts that use CADP to do the verification.

+To run these experiments, change into the `/data/test_synthesis/alloy5` directory.
+Recall from the paper, that there are 5 different test configurations, which vary the number of threads and instructions in the synthesis run.

 ### CADP install